moj-analytical-services/user-guidance/source/documentation/index.md

 This site provides instructions on how to configure and use the Analytical Platform.

+## The Analytical Platform team

+The Analytical Platform team provides and maintains the platform and its tools, but users are responsible for their own code and resolving application-level problems.
+If you think there's a problem with the platform, you can [get support from the Analytical Platform team](./support.html#get-support-from-the-analytical-platform-team).

 ## Intended users

 Primarily intended for Data Analysts and Data Scientists in the Data and Analysis Directorates, the Analytical Platform also hosts users from: